esa/torchquad/paper/paper.md

 # Installation \& Contribution

 The \texttt{torchquad} package is implemented in Python 3.8 and is openly available under a GPL-3 license.
-Installation with either [pip (PyPi)] PyPi torchquad package,\footnote{https://pypi.org/project/torchquad/} or [conda](https://anaconda.org/torchquad/torchquad) is available for all releases.
+Installation with either pip (PyPi)\footnote{\texttt{torchquad} package on PyPi, \url{https://pypi.org/project/torchquad/}} or conda\footnote{\texttt{torchquad} package on conda, \url{https://anaconda.org/conda-forge/torchquad}} is available for all releases.
 Our public GitHub repository\footnote{\texttt{torchquad} GitHub repository, \url{https://github.com/esa/torchquad}} provides users with direct access to the main development branch.
 Users wishing to contribute to \texttt{torchquad} can submit issues or pull requests to our GitHub repository following the contribution guidelines outlined there.

 # Tutorials

-The \texttt{torchquad} documentation, hosted on Read the Docs, provides some examples of the use of \texttt{torchquad} for one-dimensional and multidimensional integration utilizing a variety of the implemented methods.
+The \texttt{torchquad} documentation, hosted on Read the Docs,\footnote{\texttt{torchquad} documentation on Read the Docs, \url{https://torchquad.readthedocs.io/en/release/}} provides some examples of the use of \texttt{torchquad} for one-dimensional and multidimensional integration utilizing a variety of the implemented methods.

 # References